 - IMTECH, in collaboration with Bio Mantra, has developed VaxiPred, a user-friendly, web-enabled immunoinformatics tool useful in computer-aided vaccine design.

-- NBRI has developed significant technologies for upliftment of the rural sector, which have been commercialized.
+- NBRI has developed significant technologies for the upliftment of the rural sector, which have been commercialized.
 These include dehydration of flowers and foliage, tree plantations, Nursery technology for clonal propagation of difficult to root species, macro-propagation and hardening of ornamental, horticulture and forest species, and tissue culture protocols for trees, ornamental and medicinal plants.
-The technology for producing dry herbal colours has been transferred to M/s D M Herbal and that for production of safe eco-friendly cosmaceuticals has been transferred to Ayur Herbals.
+The technology for producing dry herbal colors has been transferred to M/s D M Herbal and that for production of safe eco-friendly cosmaceuticals has been transferred to Ayur Herbals.
 Other technologies that have reached the market include the production of fruit based herbal health drink, biofertilizers for enhanced productivity, development of high yielding varieties of economically important plants like poppy, amaranth, etc., and organic cultivation of select plants.

 - A geraniol rich and high yielding geranium clone Cimpawan, citral rich and high yielding lemongrass variety named, Nima and an early maturing and high yielding isabgol variety called Mayuri, all produced by CIMAP have been released for commercial cultivation.